 Georgia’s Statute of Limitations

 In the state of Georgia, there is a two-year window from the date of injury (or death from the injury) to file a medical malpractice lawsuit.
 If you fail to file within the timeframe, you could lose your right to seek the compensation you deserve.
-The attorneys at Barrios & Virguez can explain the process of gathering evidence and building your case for the best chance of winning.
+The attorneys at Barrios Virgüez can explain the process of gathering evidence and building your case for the best possible outcome.

 Common Injuries from Medical Malpractice